-In the end, we are successful in deleting all the rows with blank cells.
+In the end, we were successful in deleting all the rows with blank cells.

+Here, we have discussed 4 handy ways to delete a row if a cell is empty in Excel.
 To conclude, I hope these methods will help you remove rows with blank cells.
 Learn these methods and practice all of them.
 Besides, you can download the practice workbook and try these yourself.
 Also, feel free to give your feedback in the comment section.
-And don’t forget to check our website Exceldemy.com for more Excel-related articles.

-- How to Delete Selected Rows in Excel(8 Approaches)
+- How to Delete Blank Rows in Excel?

-- VBA Macro to Delete Row if Cell Contains Value in Excel (2 Methods)
+- How to Delete Row If Cell Contains Specific Values in Excel?